-Consider, for a moment, the geologic timeline of the Earth, which estimates our planet to be 4.5 billion years of age.
+Consider, for a moment, the geologic timeline of the Earth, which estimates our planet to be 4.5 billion years old.
 The age of the universe is three times longer, estimated at 13.8 billion years.
-Since man’s average lifespan is generally less than a mere century, we cannot adequately comprehend billions of years.
+Since man’s average lifespan is generally shorter than a mere century, we cannot adequately comprehend billions of years.

 Billions!
 Incomprehensible!
 Perhaps that is why man has divided such vast stretches of time into smaller amounts like eons, eras, periods, epochs, and ages.
 Eons are five hundred millions of years in duration, and an “age” is only a few millions of years in geological time.